fbpx

 WILDERNESS EXPLORER

-My husband met up with us right outside DinoTown U.S.A. and we started to make our way to the Africa area to get ready for the “Festival of the Lion King” show.
+My husband met up with us right outside DinoTown U.S.A.
+We started to make our way to the African area to prepare for the “Festival of the Lion King” show.

 They have a little booklet that gets stamped for every kiosk they visit.
 I think they can turn it in for a prize at the end.
 We lost our pamphlet at some point.